What states must you be a resident to file a public records request in?

 In some states, you have to be a resident to file a public records request in that state.
 Which states are included in this list, and are there any workarounds?

-There are currently nine states in which FOIA requests must be made by residents.
+There are currently six states in which FOIA requests must be made by residents.
 The states are:

 The above links contain additional resources on each of these states’ laws, MuckRock’s effectiveness in these states, and organizations focused on public transparency in those states.
 MuckRock has a network of proxy filers to help with issues of standing in the above-mentioned jurisdictions.